If you are reading this, know it is not by accident.

 Our program is designed to meet you where you are—with safety, support, and a path forward.
 We’ll walk alongside you as you heal and grow, without pressure and without shame.

-We know that taking your next steps toward help can feel daunting.
-Her Song is here to help you navigate these next steps and make them as easy as possible.
+We know taking the next step toward help can feel overwhelming.
+Her Song is here to walk with you and make the process as simple and safe as possible.

-To take the first step toward receiving help, call our Hope Line at 1-844-HERHOPE, text 904-568-6173 or email us at referrals@hersong.org.
-Our Survivor Care Team is available to respond during business hours, Monday through Friday, 9 a.m. to 5 p.m.
+Our Survivor Care Team responds Monday–Friday, 9 a.m.–5 p.m.
 ET.
-If you reach our voicemail, please leave a message—we will return your call by the next business day.
+If you reach voicemail, please leave a message—we will return your call by the next business day.

 Please be aware that we ARE NOT AN EMERGENCY SHELTER.
 If you need emergency housing, call "211" or visit the United Way website at www.unitedway.org.